Marian apparition

-A Marian apparition is a reported supernatural appearance of Mary, the mother of Jesus.
+A Marian apparition is a reported supernatural appearance of the Virgin Mary, mother of Jesus.
 While sometimes described as a type of vision, apparitions are generally regarded as external manifestations, whereas visions are more often understood as internal, spiritual experiences.
 Throughout history, both Marian apparitions and visions have been associated with religious messages, devotional practices, and pilgrimage traditions.

 In the Catholic Church, for a reported appearance to be classified as a Marian apparition, the person or persons who claim to see Mary (the "seers") must claim that they see her visually located in their environment.
 If the person claims to hear Mary but not see her, this is known as an interior locution, not an apparition.
 Also excluded from the category of apparitions are dreams, visions experienced in the imagination, the claimed perception of Mary in ordinarily-explainable natural phenomena, and miracles associated with Marian artwork, such as weeping statues.

 Believers consider such apparitions to be real and objective interventions of divine power, rather than subjective experiences generated by the perceiving individuals, even in cases where the apparition is reportedly seen by only some, not all, of the people present at the event's location.

 Marian apparitions are considered by believers to be expressions of Mary's ongoing motherly care for the church.
 The understood purpose of each apparition is to draw attention to some aspect of the Christian message, given the needs of a particular time and place.
 Apparitions are often accompanied by other alleged supernatural phenomena, such as medical cures.
 However, such miraculous events are not considered the purpose of Marian apparitions, but are alleged to exist primarily to validate and draw attention to the message.